 If you’re employed, you probably have a benefits package of some description.
 One important consideration is superannuation.
 This is a fund supplied by employers that is used for retirement.
 Your employer will contribute to your super.
 However, it’s also advisable to top it up yourself.
 The more you can save while you’re working, the higher your income in later life.
 There are various superannuation schemes available, including Nationwide Super.
 It’s a good idea to do your homework to determine which fund is best for you.

 Have you ever thought what you would do if you couldn’t work all of a sudden?
+I guess that’s all about planning for your financial future is all about right?
 Have you got plans in place if you lose your job or you can’t work anymore for health reasons?
 Thinking about accidents, unemployment or illness is not something many of us like to do.
 But these are realities that we may face.
 It’s always preferable to be prepared, just in case.
 As well as saving money, you may also be interested in taking out insurance policies.
 If you’re self-employed, income protection may help to bridge a gap if you can’t work for a period of time.
 If you can’t work and you have dependents, critical illness cover could help to provide for your family.

 We often moan that time flies.
 We may feel young and healthy now, but it’s never too soon to start planning ahead.
 Take these tips on board to help you save and protect your income in later life.

-One of the simpliest ways?
-Just make more money.
+One of the simplest ways?
+Just make more money to plan for your financial future.
 There are many ways you can earn money from the internet these days.
 If you don’t know where to start or want more ideas, read my 50+ ways to make an income online from home as a blogger or entrepreneur for more ideas than the simple start your own blog (you probably already tried that once?!) and the ‘fill in surveys’ ideas.
 Although these are great ways to earn some money, they might not be the fastest road.
 I’ve created a 21-day challenge to challenge you to earn an extra $5000 in just three weeks by changing the marketing strategies of your business or blog.
 If you’re curious, check out the challenge here.